iclighthouse/ICDex/docs/ICDexPair.md

 - Cancelling-fee: An order canceled within 1 hour of placing it will be charged a fee (Taker_fee * 20%) if nothing is filled.
 No cancellation fee is paid for strategic orders.
 - Strategic order
-    - Pro-Order: When configuring a strategy, a fixed amount of ICL is charged as a fee (poFee1); when triggering new trade and filling it, charge the amount of token (token0 or token1) received by the pro-trader `token_amount * fee_ratio` (poFee2) is charged as the pro-trading fee.
+    - Pro-Order: When configuring a strategy, a fixed amount of ICL is charged as a fee (poFee1), this fee is free for vip-makers; when triggering new trade and filling it, charge the amount of token (token0 or token1) received by the pro-trader `token_amount * fee_ratio` (poFee2) is charged as the pro-trading fee.
     - StopLoss-Order: When configuring a strategy, a fixed amount of ICL is charged as a fee (sloFee1); when triggering new trade and